 The award-winning teaching resource Mind and Movement incorporates unique ‘choreographic thinking tools’ developed in partnership with cognitive scientists.
 Used by McGregor and his dancers in the studio to challenge and optimise the creation of original, un-replicated movement for choreography, they have been re-purposed into an educational resource for teachers and students, and inform the breadth of our creative learning work.

-Following the forthcoming move to our new world-class arts space at Here East in Queen Elizabeth Olympic Park, we look forward to adding a local focus to our wide-ranging learning portfolio through a long-term programme of creative opportunity within the surrounding communities.
-Here our practice will be complemented by participative projects from artists of all disciplines who have been selected to collaborate on our FreeSpace initiative.
+Following the move to our new world-class arts space at Here East in Queen Elizabeth Olympic Park in 2017, we have added a local focus to our wide-ranging learning portfolio through a long-term programme of creative opportunity within the surrounding communities.
+Here our practice is complemented by participative projects from artists of all disciplines who have been selected to collaborate on our FreeSpace programme.

 We are grateful to Bloomberg Philanthropies for their contribution to our Learning and Engagement programme.